nkvoronov/skin.confluence-extended/README.md

-# Confluence Extented is the modernized skin for KODI.
+# Confluence Extended is the modernized skin for KODI.